Serekay/jellyarc/README.md

 3. Send the login link shown to the Tailscale admin; the admin authorizes the device.

 ### Android TV setup
-1. Install Tailscale from the Play Store on the TV and log in (a code is shown; authorize in the admin console).
+1. Install Tailscale on the TV
+   - Play Store → search “Tailscale” → install.
+2. Start Tailscale and show the code
+   - Open the app → tap “Log in” → note the 6-digit code.
+3. Authorize from a PC/phone
+   - Go to https://login.tailscale.com/admin/machines → “Add device” → enter the code.
+4. Sign in with your Tailscale account (Google / Microsoft / GitHub).
+5. Verify connection
+   - When Tailscale shows “Connected”, you are good to go.
-2. In the Jellyfin app, add the server using the Tailscale IP (e.g., `http://100.x.x.x:8096`) and sign in.
+6. In the Jellyfin app, add the server using the Tailscale IP (e.g., `http://100.x.x.x:8096`) and sign in.

 ### Always-On via ADB (keeps VPN alive after reboot, other apps stay local)
 1. Install “ADB TV”/“ADB Shell” on the TV.